andreassolberg/jso-node/README.md

 ## News

-December 10th: I'm working to get this up running.
+December 10th 2013: I'm working to get this up running.
 The code is not mature yet, but should work.
 Stay tuned for updates.

+## Author

 This library was written by Andreas Åkre Solberg (UNINETT AS) in March 2012.